feiyue33/course-2019-spr-proj/emmaliu_gaotian_xli33_yuyangl/README.md

  - Clustering on the place information including in tweets.
  - Sentimental analysis on the text of tweets.
+ - Correlation analysis on attributes of user account.

 ## Our Work in Project #2